 To remain a student in good standing, degree candidates must maintain a 3.0 (B) cumulative grade point average and must take at least one class per academic year in which the candidate is enrolled.
-Full-time enrollment for graduate students is nine (9) semester hours.
-Graduate students in good standing may enroll for twelve (12) semester hours with the approval of the Graduate Program Coordinator and the Dean of the School of Graduate Studies.
+Full-time enrollment for graduate students is six (6) semester hours.
+Graduate students in good standing may enroll for nine (9) semester hours with the approval of the Graduate Program Coordinator and the Dean of the School of Graduate Studies.
 Students admitted on a provisional basis are limited to six (6) semester credit hours during their provisional semester.
 Failure to maintain at least a 3.0 grade point average during the provisional semester will result in dismissal.

-Master of Arts in Liberal Studies Degree Program Requirements

-Each student will complete thirty-six (36) semester hours of MLA course work with a minimum grade point average of 3.0.
-At least twenty-seven (27) of these credits must be taken at Clayton State University.
+Master of Arts in Liberal Studies Degree Program Requirements twenty-seven (27) of these credits must be taken at Clayton State University.
 In their first semester, students will take the required Introduction to Graduate Studies course (3 hrs.).
 Also, in this and subsequent semesters, additional foundational seminars (9 hrs.) will provide all students with a selected background in Art, Literature, Music, Philosophy, and Political/Historical Thought.
 Each student will also select an academic area of focus or concentration (18 hrs.).
 Students may select from one of four areas in this degree program: Liberal Arts, English, History, or Political Science.
 Students have two options (6 hrs.) in completing the program: The Capstone Thesis Option or The Capstone Non-Thesis Option.